+9.3.
 Evidence of abuse

 Every member of staff must be vigilant in recognising possible signs of abuse of children, which may be by other children or adult(s), at the earliest opportunity.
 It is the responsibility of each member of staff to take action whenever abuse is suspected.
-Please see guidance below and flow diagram (se page 12) of action to be taken if a child is suffering or likely to be suffering from abuse, taken from KCSIE part 1 2018.
+Please see guidance below and flow diagram (page 30) of action to be taken if a child is suffering or likely to be suffering from abuse, taken from KCSIE Part One 2021.